Why and what is the Cool VL Viewer ?

 Please, see the Linux installation HOWTO or the Windows installation HOWTO for the details on how to install the viewer.

-Cool VL Viewer v1.26.10 (current stable branch with the v3.6 renderer and full materials support):
+Cool VL Viewer v1.26.10 (current stable branch with the v3.6 renderer, full materials and fitted mesh support):

 Cool VL Viewer v1.26.11 (EXPERIMENTAL branch):

 IMPORTANT: this is an EXPERIMENTAL branch: do not expect it to be as stable and reliable as v1.26.10.
-This branch implements the new objects caching scheme (implemented in LL's viewer-interesting project viewer) and the new fitted mesh feature support (implemented in LL's FittedMesh project viewer).
+In excess of v1.26.10's features, this branch implements the new objects caching scheme (implemented in LL's viewer-interesting project viewer).
 DO EXPECT rendering glitches with this viewer !

 Cool VL Viewer v1.26.8 (legacy stable branch with the v3.5 renderer: no materials):